maidsafe-archive/safe_examples/dns_example/README.md

 # Safe DNS Example

-An example application to demonstrate uploading file to the Safe network
+An example application to demonstrate uploading files of a static website to the Safe network.
+This examples showcases features from the `safe_nfs` and `safe_dns` crates.

 ## Pre-Requisites
   NodeJs should be installed

 ##Dependency

-Build the [safe_ffi](https://github.com/maidsafe/safe_ffi/) rust code to generate a dynamic library.
+Build the [safe_ffi](https://github.com/maidsafe/safe_ffi/) rust code to generate the ffi library.
-Place the library in the `src/scripts/safe_api` folder
+Place this corresponding lib(`libsafe_ffi.{so, dylib, dll}`) library in the `src/scripts/safe_api` folder

 ## Development